Topic:

 Helping disabled teens to navigate puberty

-Puberty can be a time of emotional turmoil and angst for some teenagers - and it's no different for disabled and neurodivergent teens.
+Puberty can be a time of angst and emotional turmoil for teens, and that includes disabled and neurodivergent teenagers.

-• Talk to your child about what is happening with their body and their emotions.
-Use picture cards, signing, books and social stories if this is something they understand and will respond well to.
+1. Talk to your child about what is happening with their body and their emotions.
+Use picture cards, books and social stories if this is something they respond to.

-• Resist the temptation to judge and lecture, and opt for listening and supporting instead.
+2. Don't judge and lecture.
+Opt for listening and supporting instead.
 Acknowledge and validate their feelings.

-• Balance allowing your child to take necessary risks to grow and mature and maintaining boundaries that tell your child you are looking out for them.
-Give your child plenty of opportunities to make choices and to manage the risks that may be associated with those choices.
+5. Allow your child to take risks to grow and mature, but that you're looking out for them.
+Give them plenty of opportunities to make choices and to manage risks associated with those choices.

-• Don't be tempted to blame your child’s erratic behaviour entirely on hormones and puberty.
+6. Be careful not to assume your child’s erratic behaviour is entirely because of hormones and puberty.
 It's important to investigate if there are other reasons for their behaviour.
 Bullying at school, struggling with academic pressures or confusion about their sexual identity are all possible contenders.
-Simple explanations are not always the best fit – answers are more likely if you recognise your teen as the multi-layered, complex human being they are.
+Simple explanations are not always the best fit.

 • You love and support them and will respect the choices that help them grow.